Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Error Estimation, Proof of Theorem

 \textbf{Step 1:} It\^o's formula applied to the square of the $\mathcal{H}$-norm (which is available for the variational solution) implies

-Each of the error terms $E_1, E_2, E_4$ can be split into two parts with the first one only involving the difference $E^n$ and the second one the approximation of the parameters of the equation.
+Each of the error terms $E_1, E_2, E_4^j$ can be split into two parts with the first one only involving the difference $E^n$ and the second one the approximation of the parameters of the equation.
+This corresponds to the monotonicity of the equation shown in Theorem \ref{thm:Existenz}.
 For the stochastic integral in $E_3$ we use the same argument after applying the Burkholder-Davis-Gundy inequality later.
-Now let us begin with, for instance $E_1$ where an integration by parts yields
+Now let us begin with, for instance $E_1$, where an integration by parts yields

-In the following, we estimate each of the error terms for fixed $s$, thus we drop the time dependence in the notation.
+In the following, we estimate each of the integrands in the error terms for fixed $s$, thus we drop the time dependence in the notation.